D3v-99/Data-structures-and-Algorithms/README.md

 ### License

-This project is licensed under the MIT License - see the LICENSE: [link-to-license-file] file for details.
+This project is licensed under the MIT License - see the LICENSE:[LICENSE.md](LICENSE.md) file for details.

 ### Contact